cevdetcancetin/mocktail/README.md

 To distribute assistant capacity fairly and block automated or fraudulent requests, we keep:

 - Your daily and per-minute message counters.
-These counters are tied to an irreversible cryptographic digest (HMAC) of your email address; your address itself does not appear in that record.
+These counters are tied to an irreversible cryptographic digest (HMAC) of your verified email address; your address itself does not appear in that record.
+If your address is not verified, the counter is tied to your technical user ID instead.
 The record is deleted automatically after 60 days.
 - Purchase receipts, to prevent the same purchase being credited twice.
 Deleted automatically after 90 days.
 - An Apple App Attest check (Firebase App Check) verifying the request genuinely comes from the Mocktail app.
 This check does not reveal your device's identity to us.